 Most people realize the importance not to drive under the influence of alcohol, drugs, or prescription medication and the high legal penalties and costs associated with it, but not how DUI and DWI insurance works.
 However this is not at all uncommon since this arrest is an unexpected event in life, and most drivers don’t realize how much to expect a DUI offense will affect car insurance today with increased costs.

-If you have any legal questions regarding how car insurance will affect your rates now or in the future, we can help you save time and money, when a DUI-related charge can be successfully fought with the proper help in enough time.
+If you have any legal questions regarding how car insurance will affect your rates now or in the future, we can help you save time and money, when a recent DUI-related charge can be successfully fought with the proper help in enough time.
 There is also help for those who have already been convicted, and trying to afford the best car insurance after a DUI is already on their driving record.